JulianoKosloski/websmart/README.md

 The idea for this website came after maintaining for a couple months an old website that had been created for the same purpose.
 That website had several problems in its design, structure and acessibility.

-That motivated me to create a new one with good practices in mind and modern CSS (flexbox) syntax, while also following the design guidelines of the company.
+That motivated me to create a new one with good practices in mind, responsiveness and modern CSS (flexbox) syntax, while also following the design guidelines of the company.

 Developing this website helped me a lot in learning how to work with HTML, CSS, Javascript and several other web tools.